Rifltz/Scallops/README.md

 # Scallops

 A game about fishing on a tropical island.
 However, not everything functions as it should...\
 Well, for one thing, there are only scallops.\
 \
 Just don't break anything.

 ## Cool stuff

-This game doesn't behave like your normal game.\
+What a nice fishing simulator!\
+There are just three parts to it:

+### Lure

+Wait patiently for a fish to nibble on your hook.
+It could take a while....

+### Snag

+There's the bite!
+Quickly click the mouse or press spacebar in time to snag it good onto your hook!

+### Reel

+Now hold on for dear life and follow the fish's movement!
+Keep the brown inside the green and tire the fish out.

-Sometimes, it'll crash.
+Sometimes, the game will crash.
 Don't worry: that's supposed to happen.\
-Just reboot the game, and keep playing.
+Just reboot the game, and keep playing.\
+(Unfortunately, as it stands, the crashes don't serve any purpose because I didn't have enough time to flesh out a story.
+Sorry)

 ## Play it